donma/CopilotClawD/README.en.md

 Send `/newbot` to [@BotFather](https://t.me/BotFather) and follow the prompts to create a bot and obtain the token.

-### 2. Get your Telegram User ID
+### 2. Set the self-registration passcode

-Send any message to [@userinfobot](https://t.me/userinfobot) and it will reply with your numeric Telegram User ID.
+Set `RegistrationPasscode` to the passcode you want to use, for example `PASSCODE_YOUR_SET`.
+Then send that passcode to the bot, and it will automatically add you to the `AllowedUserIds` whitelist.

 ### 3. Set up GitHub authentication